 The best unmade screenplays (that were eventually turned into hits)

 Part of the illustrious 2010 list that included American Hustle and The Hunger Games.
-Producer George Clooney battled for four years to green-light this hostage drama, and it paid off: He and the film’s director/star, Ben Affleck, walked away with the 2012 Oscar for Best Picture.
+Producer George Clooney fought four years to greenlight this real-life drama set during the 1979-80 Iran hostage crisis.
+It paid off, as both Clooney and director/star Affleck walked away with the Best Picture Oscar.

 THE REVENANT (2015)

-If you thought DiCaprio’s character went through a lot in this survival thriller, spare a thought for those who tried to get it made.
-Adapted from the story by Michael Punke in 2001, the script made the 2007 list but took eight years to hit the screen.
-It did end Leo’s long wait for recognition, though: He won the Best Actor Oscar.
+If you thought DiCaprio’s character went through a lot in this survival thriller, spare a thought to those who tried to get it made.
+Adapted from a Michael Punke novel in 2001, the script made the 2007 Black List, but took another eight years to get made. it also ended Leo’s own long wait for recognition – winning him the Best Actor Oscar.

-The most recent Best Picture winner at the Academy Awards featured on the 2013 Blacklist.
-The screenplay’s subject matter—journalists expose abuse within the Catholic Church—put some studios in a weat, but an all-star cast helped make the film a modern classic, earning it 71 awards and almost double that in nominations.
+The most recent Best Picture winner made the 2013 edition of the Black List.
+Despite rave reviews, the film’s subject matter (journalists exposing abuse within the Catholic Church) caused studios to sweat, but an all-star cast helped the film become a modern classic, earning 71 awards and over 100 nominations.

 JENNIFER’S BODY (2009)